Killer Mike's Greenwood banking platform raises nearly $40 million in Series A funding

 "Now we have closer to 600,000 folks that have joined our wait list," Glover told CNN Business.
 "That's just truly a testament to the need in the Black and Latinx community for financial empowerment."

 Truist Bank says it became Greenwood's lead investor following the fintech platform's October unveil.
-The Atlanta-based commercial bank was the first major institution to inquire about investing in Greenwood, according to company leaders, who said other major investors including Mastercard, Visa, Wells Fargo, Soft Bank's SB Opportunity Fund, PNC and Banco Popular.
+The Charlotte-based commercial bank was the first major institution to inquire about investing in Greenwood, according to company leaders, who said other major investors include Mastercard, Visa, Wells Fargo, Soft Bank's SB Opportunity Fund, PNC and Banco Popular.

 Venture capital firms Lightspeed Venture Partners and TTV Capital followed suit along with fellow fintech firm FIS, and private equity division Quality Ventures.
 Actor Jesse Williams and New Orleans Saints running back Alvin Kamara have also joined Greenwood's investment team.